 Taken altogether, Law establishes norms and (power) structures in a given society; such norms normatively govern individuals, organizations and the society at large.
 This is why a society with good lawyers and well informed citizens, can indeed improve and organize their society ideally.

-Isn't that really relevant for everyone to learn a little bit more about everyday?
+Isn't it relevant to learn more about that?

 National, regional and international law topics

 Research, reading, and writing are some of the most necessary tools for an effective lawyer, at work and in society.
 The Legalist law blog establishes the opportunity to develop these tools.
-What is different about The Legalist blog is that it is not only intended at informing the reader, but also educating the author.
-Almost no blog is rejected on this platform, yet high standards of quality is maintained.
-For that to happen, a team of expert volunteers reviews and edits all submission and provides extensive feedback to authors.
-Win-win, isn't it?
+What is emphasized in this blog is not only providing valuable information to the reader, but also the way in which the content is delivered.
+Almost no blog is rejected on this platform, yet high standards of quality is maintained - a team of expert volunteers reviews makes sure of it.

 LEADERSHIP IS NOT A POSITION OR TITLE, IT IS ACTION & EXAMPLE